Let’s start with a simple question:

 We made computers.
 That’s an achievement and we can be proud of it.
 Could that be a proof of our superior thinking?

-If you wish to underastand the universe,
+If you wish to understand the universe, think of energy,ferequency and vibrations

 Tesla